$0 Saskatchewan Adoption Quick-Start Checklist

 Out-of-Province Considerations

-If any adult in the household lived in another Canadian province for an extended period, your Independent Practitioner or Ministry worker will likely require that equivalent checks be obtained from those provinces.
-This is particularly relevant for the child maltreatment registry equivalents — most provinces maintain their own, and they are not linked to Saskatchewan's.
-The process for obtaining out-of-province checks varies by province and can add several weeks to your timeline.
+If any adult in the household lived in another Canadian province for an extended period, your Independent Practitioner or Ministry worker may require equivalent checks from those provinces.
+The process varies by jurisdiction, so confirm the required checks and current timing with each issuing body and with the Ministry.
 Plan for this early.

 What Happens After the Results Arrive